 In his free time David enjoys spending time with his wife Brandy, two sons and German Shepherd, Nina.
 His interests include winemaking, woodworking and golf, as well as watching his boys play hockey, baseball and lacrosse.

-After receiving a Bachelor of Science Degree in Biology from Oregon State University in 1998, he joined the professional staff at American Orthopedics in Columbus, Ohio.
+After receiving a Bachelor of Science Degree in Biology from Oregon State University in 1998, Brian joined the professional staff at American Orthopedics in Columbus, Ohio.
 He received his Certificate of Prosthetics from Northwestern University and his Certificate of Orthotics from Newington College.
 Brian is an active member of the American Academy of Orthotists and Prosthetists, as well as its Ohio Chapter.
-He is a member of the State Board of Orthotics and Prosthetics for the State of Ohio and is currently serving on the Board as its President.
+He is a member of the Advisory Council of Orthotics and Prosthetics for the State of Ohio and is currently serving on the Board as its Chairman.

 Brian is a frequent lecturer to various healthcare professionals, including Physical Medicine & Rehabilitation resident physicians, Physical Therapy Masters Degree students at The Ohio State University Medical Center, as well as to local physical therapy groups.
 He serves as a consultant to the Orthotic and Prosthetic clinic at Ohio State.
 Brian serves as an Independent Medical Examiner for prosthetic patients for the Ohio Bureau of Workers Compensation.